Spring Intensive in Denmark & Sweden:

 - Eurovision Music Festival venues

 Not Included in Program Fee (estimated):

 US citizens are not required to obtain a visa.
-Other nationalities should check The Netherlands Consulate website for visa requirements.
+Other nationalities should check Denmark and Sweden Consulate websites for visa requirements.

 A suggested flight itinerary will be provided.
 Students must book their own airfare.